tannerkrewson/lansite/README.md

 * Easy to install, configure and launch
 * Requests from the attendees can be approved or denied from the Admin Stream to prevent spam
 * Add messages or votes easily using the buttons in the sidebar
+* If someone doesn't have a Steam account, or your LAN does not have internet, you can create one-time use login codes.

 ####For programmers:
 * Programmed with JavaScript and Bootstrap on the front end and NodeJS with Express, Socket.io, Handlebars, and Passport on the back end